 - Consult with third-party field experts.
 We have a wide network of consultants who lend their insight into certain cases.
 To determine what you are owed, we may consult with health care professionals, people in your field of employment, and economists.

 Based on your case’s needs, we may employ additional measures to those listed here, including seeking compensation in civil court.
 According to Florida Statutes § 95.11(3)(a), you generally have four years to file a lawsuit after suffering harm in a collision.
 You have less time to file if you lost a loved one (usually two years).
 You can trust our team to file your case within those deadlines.

 How Can I Talk to a Lawyer About My Car Accident Case?

-The best way to determine how long it will take to get a settlement check for a car accident is to talk to a car accident lawyer.
-Contact the Law Firm of Anidjar & Levine today at 800-747-3733 for a free consultation with an attorney.
+A great way to determine how long it will take to get a settlement check for a car accident in Florida is to talk to a car accident lawyer.
+Contact the Law Offices of Anidjar & Levine today at 1-800-747-3733 for a free consultation with an attorney.

 During this no-obligation discussion, we can talk about your case’s possible outcome, how much you are owed, and other relevant matters.
 We offer our services on contingency, meaning we can represent you at no upfront cost.
 We only collect a fee if we win your case.